 An email dated Thursday, Jan.
 28, 2016 from the county’s project executive on The Banks project lists a “Joint Banks Steering Committee Meeting with Carter & Nicol” as one of the week’s activities.

 Three documents dated between February and March of 2016 list agenda items for the evaluation of the UC Law Center at The Banks.
 The documents do not identify who was at the meetings, but have both “University of Cincinnati” and “Joint Banks Steering Committee” letterhead on them.

 A Feb.
 25, 2016 email between city and county leaders referenced a “City/County/UC Working Group.”

 Tom Gabelman, the attorney who represents the county on The Banks project, told WCPO in an email: “To be clear, there were no (Joint Banks Steering Committee) meeting with the University Working Group or JBSC during the time period referenced.”

-Groups appointed by public entities – such as a university or county commission – are still subject to open meetings laws, said Jack Greiner, a public meetings and records attorney.
+That would also make the committee subject to open meetings laws, said Jack Greiner, a public meetings and records attorney.